TxtDot/dalet/specification/daletl.md

 Daletl is data representation of serialized/deserialized [DaletPack](./daletpack.md).

-Daletl must be serialized as [DaletPack](./daletpack.md).
-All data transfer between server and client is done in this format.

 ### Root

 Daletl root is array of tags.
 For convenience, we will use the typescript notation.